-Most adults experience minor heartburn once a while, but Gastroesophageal Reflux Disease (GERD) may be the cause if it occurs more than twice a week.
+Most adults experience minor heartburn once a while, and need to seek out GERD or bowel disease treatments, but Gastroesophageal Reflux Disease (GERD) may be the cause if it occurs more than twice a week.
 This condition manifests as acid reflux, which causes stomach acids to flow up the food pipe, leaving a sour and metallic taste in the mouth and a burning sensation in the chest area.
 Here are a few foods you can add to your daily diet to manage GERD symptoms better:

 The main advantage of eating fibrous foods is that even a small portion will leave you feeling full, which prevents overeating and heartburn.
 Fill up your plate with whole grains like oatmeal and brown rice.
 Sweet potatoes, beets, carrots, and other root vegetables (except onions) are also great choices.
 Some other vegetables rich in fiber are asparagus, broccoli, spinach, kale, and Brussels sprouts.